Start your application now and choose your investments.

 Free online investment help is just a click away.

 After you've built your plan and a diversified portfolio, set up time to regularly review your investments.
-We have tools available and resources to help to help you.
+We have tools available and resources to help you.
 Our Investment Consultants can provide guidance and talk you through your existing plans.

 Changes in the market and life events are unavoidable.
 But, if you only check your portfolio when the market is volatile, you're at a disadvantage.
 Buying or selling funds based on their recent performance is a recipe for buying high and selling low—the exact opposite of successful investing.
-To keep your plans on course, it's wise to review your portfolio annually or when various life stages occur.
+To keep your plans on course, it's wise to review your portfolio periodically, but at least annually or when various life stages occur.